spattisson/zaproxy/DevGuidelines.md

-# Development rules and guidelines
+# Development Rules and Guidelines

 As we get more and more people contributing to ZAP we need a set of rules and guidelines to help us work as effectively together as possible.